gabriel-ing/Quickstarts/Interoperability/interoperability.md

+### Build Order
+The components can be built in any order, but some general rules for ordering the build are:
+1. Its good to build messages early on, because all components will need to interact with messages.
+2. Building back to front is often preferable because you can test Business Operations and Processes using dummy messages with the Testing features.

+As such, this guide is ordered in the following order:
+- The Table of Stock Data (`StockTable`)
+- Messages (`TransactionMessage` and `StockMessage`)
+- Business Operations (`ToUpdateStock` and `ToEmail`)
+- Business Process (`ProcessTransactionRouter`)
+- Business Service (`FromCSV`)

+There is no reason why this couldn't be built in any other order, but the testing facilities work best in this order, meaning you can ensure each component works before building the next component.
+Feel free to skip to the pages for any component you are interested in though.

 An additional consideration is that there are many different parts to be built.
 The example being defined here has four different Business Hosts, two message type, a persistent class to create the data table, and the production setting file itself.
 While the order laid out in this guide is logical, it is by no means the only correct order to create an interoperability production.
-In fact, a similar guide available on the [developer community](https://community.intersystems.com/post/intersystems-iris-first-time-let%E2%80%99s-use-interoperability) used almost the exact reverse order.
+In fact,  used almost the exact reverse order.

 Each of these classes are going to be individually defined below, together with some details on the process behind their design.
 For the full coded example, see [final github link]().
-Alternative examples can be found at: [loan demo link](), [Reddit demo link]().
+Alternative examples can be found at: [Reddit demo link](https://github.com/intersystems-community/iris-interoperability-template/tree/master) and a similar guide available on the [developer community](https://community.intersystems.com/post/intersystems-iris-first-time-let%E2%80%99s-use-interoperability)

-## Creating the StockQuantity database
+## Creating the Stock Database

-Before starting to create our production, we will make the data table which stores our stock inforemation.
+Before starting to create our production, we will make the data table which stores our stock information.

 To create the stock database, we can use a perisistent class.
 To keep it simple, we only need the ProductId,  ProductName, Quantity in stock, and date last sold.
 To make it easier to populate the table, we will also add a class method which creates a new object and saves it to the table.